TykTechnologies/auth-poc-examples/README.md

 3. Go to `http://localhost:4200` to visit the UI

 ## CORS
 You may run into CORS issues while doing the various auth types.
 You can either allow CORS in your backend servers or download a browser extension to allow CORS.

-With Tyk,
+Simplest solution With Tyk is to do the following:

-you can go into the endpoint designer -> Advanced Options -> CORS Options -> Options pass through = TRUE Tyk will let Options go through to downstream which will tell our browsers that everything is fine.
+Go into the endpoint designer -> Advanced Options -> CORS Options -> Options pass through = TRUE Tyk will let Options go through to downstream which will tell our browsers that everything is fine.